 Adjustment disorder has most successfully been treated using a type of psychotherapy known as cognitive behavioral therapy (CBT).
 CBT may be utilized on an individual or within group therapy.
 Specific anxiety-provoking situations may, at times, be treated with a class of calming medication known as benzodiazepines.

 Major depression is a serious clinical disorder that imposes a considerable burden on those afflicted.
-Because of this, it is treated in a multi-pronged fashion in which lifestyle, biology and psychosocial factors are all considered in the treatment plan.
+Because of this, it is treated in a multi-pronged fashion in which lifestyle, biology and psychosocial factors are all considered in the adjustment disorder treatment plan.
 Normally, psychotherapy is combined with pharmacotherapy.
 Specific antidepressant medications are chosen by a certified physician based on the individual patient to maximize effectiveness and minimize side effects.

 Common classes of antidepressant medication include: